patarapolw/bw-downloader/README.md

 Copy `browser-vertical.js` to JavaScript console (tested in Chrome).
 Original source code from https://github.com/ChristopherFritz/BookWalker-Screenshot-Simulator

 Horizontal Screenshot Simulator may be possible, but it seems challenging to make the page scroll...

+**One book** at a time.
+It also may be required to keep the tab active and visible.